 The lifestyle in New York City is vibrant, exciting and ever-changing.
 There is a plethora of restaurants, nightlife hotspots, shopping destinations and events to enjoy, not to mention an abundance of theatre, arts and culture venues, health and beauty centres, and sports facilities.

-The melting pot of New York City has immense variety and people of all persuasions are sure to find something to suit their tastes in this vibrant city.
+The melting pot of New York City has immense variety and people of all persuasions are sure to find something to suit their tastes in this dynamic city.

 Shopping in New York City

-With a vast and varied calibre of shopping options, expats in New York will have a hard time holding onto their purse strings in the city.
-From neverending shopping streets to packed fleamarkets, it's easy to while away the hours browsing.
+With a vast and varied calibre of shopping options, new arrivals in New York will have a hard time holding onto their purse strings.
+From never-ending shopping streets to packed flea markets, it's easy to while away the hours browsing.

-The infamous Fifth Avenue is a must, even if only for window shopping, as is trendy Madison Avenue, lined with designer shops including Chanel and Prada.
+The infamous Fifth Avenue is a must, even if only for window shopping, as is trendy Madison Avenue, lined with designer shops including the likes of Chanel and Prada.
 The cobblestone streets of SoHo also host many chic outlets.
 On the other hand, Chinatown and the Lower East Side have bargains aplenty for the price-conscious shopper.

 Nightlife in New York City

-As expats may imagine, nightlife in New York is as eclectic as the city itself.
+As newcomers may imagine, nightlife in New York is as eclectic as the city itself.
 Whether in the mood for a chic jazz lounge, world-renowned DJs spinning mixes or a wild nightclub, New York really does have something to meet every reveller's expectations.
 This is, after all, the city that never sleeps.
-Each of the New York boroughs has its very own unique nightlife scene, so don't be afraid to explore new places.
+Each of the New York boroughs has a unique nightlife scene, so don't be afraid to explore new places.

 Arts and culture in New York City

 For arts and culture buffs, it doesn't get any better than New York.
-The city boasts internationally acclaimed art exhibitions and new productions pop up every week in the Big Apple.
+The city boasts internationally acclaimed art exhibitions and new productions pop up weekly in the Big Apple.